 - Anomalies and Events (DE.AE): Anomalous activity is detected in a timely manner, and the potential impact is understood.

-- Security Continuous Monitoring (DE.CM): Information systems and assets are continuously monitor to identify security events and verify the effectiveness of protective measures, e.g. vendor security ratings software and data leak detection.
+- Security Continuous Monitoring (DE.CM): Information systems and assets are continuously monitored to identify security events and verify the effectiveness of protective measures, e.g. vendor security rating software and data leak detection.

 - Detection Processes (DE.DP): Detection processes and procedures are maintained and tested.

 The Respond Function outlines appropriate activities to do after a security incident to improve response and reduce the impact of an event.

 There are five categories under the Respond Function:

-- Response Planning (RS.RP): Response processes and procedures and practiced, executed and maintained.
+- Response Planning (RS.RP): Response processes and procedures practiced, executed, and maintained.

 - Communications (RS.CO): Response activities are coordinated with internal and external stakeholders.